lara-zeus/bolt/README.md

 - 🔥 FrontEnd scaffolding, highly customizable.
 - 🔥 Collections.
 - 🔥 Categories.
+- 🔥 Entries report.

-and more in the way.
+And more on the way.

+## Overview
+[read more](https://larazeus.com/docs/bolt/v1/overview) about the idea and how Bolt works.

 ## Demo

-> visit our demo site: https://demo.larazeus.com
+> Visit our demo site: https://demo.larazeus.com

 ## Full Documentation

-> visit our website to get the full documentation: https://larazeus.com/bolt
+> Visit our website to get the complete documentation: https://larazeus.com/bolt

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on recent changes.

 ## Support
 available support channels:
 * open an issue on [GitHub](https://github.com/lara-zeus/bolt/issues)
-* email us using the [contact center](https://still-code.com/contact-us/lara-zeus)
+* Email us using the [contact center](https://still-code.com/contact-us/lara-zeus)

 ## Contributing